-Securities of the Funds are only available for purchase by other Counsel Funds or investors enrolled in the IPC Private Wealth Program, all of whom are "accredited investors".
+Securities of the Funds are only available for purchase by other Counsel Funds or investors enrolled in discretionary account programs managed by IPC Securities, all of whom are "accredited investors".
 If applicable, you may purchase, switch (redeem securities of one Fund and purchase securities of another Counsel Fund) or redeem securities of a Fund only through your financial advisor.
 The financial advisor you select is your agent, to provide you with investment recommendations to meet your own risk/return objectives and to place orders to purchase, switch, or redeem securities on your behalf.